 The five species covered by this issues paper are all listed as either Vulnerable, Endangered, or Critically Endangered under the EPBC Act (Table 1) and by respective state and territory legislation (Table 2).
-They are all listed in the IUCN Red List (Table 3), as well as the three sawfish species being protected through the Convention on International Trade in Endangered Species of Fauna and Flora (CITES).
+They are all listed in the IUCN Red List (Table 3).
+The three sawfish species are also listed on Appendix I of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) and Appendices I and II of the Convention on the Conservation of Migratory Species.

 Table 1.
-Species status under the Environment Protection and Biodiversity Conservation Act
+Species status under the Environment Protection and Biodiversity Conservation Act 1999